 Don’t engage aggressive drivers.
 Avoid eye contact and do not make (or return) rude gestures or comments.
 Give an angry driver a lot of room by putting distance between them and you.
 Slow down or exit the roadway if necessary, but do not pull off to the side of the road or try to “reason” with an angry driver.
 Get help by using a cell phone or driving to a public area such as a police station or shopping center.

 What to cover at your safety meeting on aggressive driving

 Discuss the importance of keeping cool when on the road.
-Remind employees that aggressive driving can lead to accidents and potentially to injuries.
+Remind employees that aggressive driving can lead to accidents and injuries.
 Other topics you can discuss include: